 Unitil Corporation-FERC Audit-On November 3, 2011, the FERC commenced an audit of Unitil Corporation, including its associated service company and its electric and natural gas distribution companies.
-Among other requirements, the audit will evaluate the Company's compliance with: i) cross-subsidization restrictions on affiliate transactions; ii) regulations under the Energy Policy Act of 2005; and the iii) uniform system of accounts for centralized service companies.
-The Company expects the final audit report will be issued in the first quarter of 2013.
+Among other requirements, the audit evaluated the Company's compliance with: i) cross-subsidization restrictions on affiliate transactions; ii) regulations under the Energy Policy Act of 2005; and the iii) uniform system of accounts for centralized service companies.
+The final audit report was issued on February 28, 2013 and the Company submitted its plan to address the audit findings and implement the audit recommendations on March 29, 2013.
+The Company submitted its quarterly progress update on the implementation of the audit recommendations on April 30, 2013.
+On June 5, 2013 the FERC advised the Company that the audit is complete; no further action is required by the Company.
+The audit findings did not have an impact on the Company's financial condition or results of operations.